Trust (Elvis Costello album): Recording

 Like Get Happy!!, the band decided a different location would be better-suited and moved recording back to Eden, where they were more productive.
 Nieve exerted more control on the arrangements, so his piano and organ dominate the songs, particularly on "Shot With His Own Gun", "You'll Never Be a Man" and "Black Sails in the Sunset", as well as "New Lace Sleeves" and "Watch Your Step".
-Costello also experimented with a soft croon, having done so on Get Happy!!'s "Secondary Modern", but by this time, had developed into, in biographer Graeme Thomson's words, "a silky, lascivious moan, at once amused and disgusted."
+Costello also experimented with a soft croon, having done so on Get Happy!!'s "Secondary Modern", but by this time, had developed into, in the biographer Graeme Thomson's words, "a silky, lascivious moan, at once amused and disgusted."
 At one point, Costello's voice was shot so Squeeze vocalist Glenn Tilbrook offered to sing a guide vocal on "From a Whisper to a Scream".
 Costello liked the performance so much he made it a duet.
 Belmont was also invited and added guitar to the same track.
 The band recorded for several days without Lowe while he was struck with flu; Costello felt the final version of "Clubland" lacked in his absence.
 During the final days, Costello also recorded a solo track, a re-working of "Big Sister" titled "Big Sister's Clothes", which featured melodica, skin tambourine, vibraphone, timpani, as well as "backwards accordion".
 Production for the track was credited to Costello alone.
 The sleeve credits the production to Lowe "in association with" Béchirian "assisted by" Neill King.

 The new album was finished by early November 1980.
 According to Béchirian, the atmosphere remained fraught throughout: "I remember when we were mixing there were fights.
 Bruce Thomas walking out of the control room, leaving the band and Jake chasing after him.
 The whole thing was mental."
 Costello later concurred that despite these tensions, he felt the final album contained some of the Attractions' best performances, naming "Strict Time", "Lovers Walk", "White Knuckles", and "New Lace Sleeves".
 Trust was chosen as the title over working titles Looking Italian and Cats and Dogs.